Confessions of a Female River Guide

 The secret is…we don’t.
 We actually show up for our first river trip and talk about how out of shape we’re going to be.
 But a lot of us are pretty active.
 I think to do this job you have to be healthy.
 You need to take care of your body.
 But ultimately, it’s not rowing you’re training for.
 It’s lifting five gallon buckets and moving tables and twisting and turning.

-What do you think surprises people most about lady guides?
+What do you think surprises people most about female river guides?

 Probably that we can row a boat, for one.
 That we can actually get it down river.
 I’ve definitely been on the beach before and there’s this big guy and he’s like, “Hey little lady, are you going to row me down river?”
 And sure enough I do.
 And I think that’s kind of a cool thing.

 What motivates you day in and day out on the river?

 I think the crew.
 You depend on each other.
 You’re really a team out here.
 And when you’re all helping each other out, it’s a really great trip, a really fun trip.
 And even if it’s challenging, you have your crew.

 Anything in particular you can’t live without when you’re living off of your boat?

 My floss.
 I love flossing.
 Have to have that.
 And I’ve actually gone far enough to get everyone on the trip to floss.